 [Tweet “Want to sell your own products to make #money in your #biz? #entrepreneur #coach #WAHM”]

 3. Sell Your Own Products

 If you’re an artisan, of course – typically the lion’s share of your income is in exchange for physical products.
 However, if you’re in the service business, you may have blocked this avenue as a possible income stream.
 Consider your options!
 Today, there are literally hundreds of ways for you to sell your own products.
-Consider wrapping your expert advice into the cover of a book (or ebook – it’s pretty simple to self-publish these days), create a home study course, press your own CDs, or create a special report that offer resources or something new!
+Consider wrapping your expert advice into the cover of a book (or ebook – it’s pretty simple to self-publish these days), create a home study course, press your own CDs, or create a special report that offers resources or something new!
 You can also group similar products into product lines.
 Once you create your masterpiece, you can get creative with how you offer your products to different customers.